 In the 1830s Gerard Hallock (1800-1866), a New York newspaper editor, purchased much of this land as his rural estate and in 1836 Sidney Mason stone (1803-1882) built Hallock’s summer residence overlooking the harbor on what is now the rail yard side of Cedar St., across from present-day Cassius St. This impressive “Elizabethan Gothic” mansion, modeled after Kenilworth Castle in England, sat upon a semicircular outcropping supported by a massive 2,000 foot-long sandstone wall, making an impressive sight from the harbor.
 It soon became a navigational reference point for ships entering the harbor.
 Although Hallock spent much of his time in a small apartment adjacent to his newspaper’s press room in New York, his 40 acre New Haven property soon came to be known as “Hallock’s Quarter” and the mansion “Hallock’s Castle”.

-For many years Yalies and townies would pass Hallock’s mansion on the way to The Cedars, which for over seventy-five years was a popular beach located approximately between the present-day intersections of Lamberton & Cedar Streets and Hallock Ave. and Second Street.
-Here men would swim au naturel and during the 1880s & ’90s one could rent boats and buy refreshments at the Vue de L’eau [“View of the Water”] Pavilion operated by carpenter, builder and carriage maker Godfrey Grenier at 241 Hallock Ave. near First St.
+For many years ‘Yalies’ and ‘townies’ would pass Hallock’s Cedar Street mansion on the way to The Cedars, which for over seventy-five years was a popular beach—on Hallock Ave—located approximately between the present-day intersections of Lamberton & Hallock Ave. and Second Street at Hallock Ave!
+Here men would swim au naturel and during the 1880s & 1890s one could rent boats and buy refreshments at the Vue de L’eau [“View of the Water”] Pavilion operated at this beach by carpenter, builder and carriage maker Godfrey Grenier at 241 Hallock Ave. near First St.